sing3r/hacktricks/linux-hardening/bypass-bash-restrictions/bypass-fs-protections-read-only-no-exec-distroless/README.md

 However, if the compromised container is running for example a flask web, then python is installed, and therefore you can grab a **Python reverse shell**.
 If it's running node, you can grab a Node rev shell, and the same with mostly any **scripting language**.

-{% hint style="success" %}
-Using the scripting language you could **enumerate the system** using the language capabilities.
-{% endhint %}

 If there is **no `read-only/no-exec`** protections you could abuse your reverse shell to **write in the file system your binaries** and **execute** them.

-{% hint style="success" %}
-However, in this kind of containers these protections will usually exist, but you could use the **previous memory execution techniques to bypass them**.
-{% endhint %}

 You can find **examples** on how to **exploit some RCE vulnerabilities** to get scripting languages **reverse shells** and execute binaries from memory in [**https://github.com/carlospolop/DistrolessRCE**](https://github.com/carlospolop/DistrolessRCE).